Home Page

 CSCI 232 - Intermediate Data Structures and Algorithms.
 4 Credits.

 Offered autumn and spring.
-Prereq., 'B-' or better in CSCI 152; or consent of instr.
+Prereq., CSCI 152 with a minimum grade of B-.
 Abstract data types, analysis of algorithms, stacks, queues, lists, recursion, trees, hashing, graphs, and applications of data structures in algorithm development.
 Course is offered in the Java programming language.

 CSCI 240 - Databases and SQL.
 3 Credits.

 Offered autumn.
 Offered at Missoula College.
 Relational database design including: requirements analysis, data structure, entity relationships, normalization, relational algebra and integrity.
-Physical implementation focusing on data storage; retrieval and modification; concurrency; optimization; security; SQL; and XML.
+Physical implementation focuses on data storage, retrieval and modification, concurrency, optimization, security, SQL, and XML.

 CSCI 258 - Web Application Development.
 3 Credits.